robbert-vdh/nih-plug/README.md

 - Optional sample accurate automation support for VST3 and CLAP that can be enabled by setting the `Plugin::SAMPLE_ACCURATE_AUTOMATION` constant to `true`.
-- Support for CLAP's polyphonic modulation on a per-parameter basis.
 - Optional support for compressing the human readable JSON state files using [Zstandard](https://en.wikipedia.org/wiki/Zstd).
 - Comes with adapters for popular Rust GUI frameworks as well as some basic